// reference / macros

 WYNF_NO_VIRTUALIZE | function wrapper | Mark function for native execution (unprotected) |

-WYNF_CRASH | function call | Securely crash and corrupt the VM (destructive) |
+WYNF_CRASH | function call | Immediately terminate the script (destructive) |

 WYNF_IS_CALLER_WYNFUSCATE | function call | Detect external callers (security) |